Radiant Security provided security services for nightclubs and other commercial venues throughout Auckland.

-We immediately took action to contact the staff and customers of Placeholder Security with the goal of ensuring security coverage remained in place for the duration of the receivership.
+We immediately took action to contact the staff and customers of Radiant Security with the goal of ensuring security coverage remained in place for the duration of the receivership.

-Working with customers and the staff placeholder security, we traded the security business for a short period of time pending the handover of the security contracts to third party providers.
+Working with customers and the staff radiant security, we traded the security business for a short period of time pending the handover of the security contracts to third party providers.

 The result of our efforts was as follows